eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-end>
 ```

-Comparing the snapshot at the beginning and end of this STW `global mark phase` subincrement shows that memory has been reclaimed and regions reassigned to create an empty eden space, equal to 1.5MB(1,572,864 B).
-Global cycles are triggered when memory conditions are tight, so it is not suprising that the global cycle is only able to reclaim a small amount of memory.
+Comparing the snapshot at the beginning and end of this STW `global mark phase` subincrement shows that memory was reclaimed and regions reassigned to create an empty eden space, equal to 1.5 MB(1,572,864 B).
+Global cycles are triggered when memory conditions are tight, so it is not surprising that the global cycle is only able to reclaim a small amount of memory.

 The cycle ends (`<cycle-end>`).
 The following `<allocation-satisfied>` element indicates that the allocation request that caused the allocation failure can now complete successfully.